Bwc9876/menagerie/docs/content/pages/config.md

 menagerie generate --config path/to/config.json
 ```

+# Caching

+Using the `cache_enabled` config property, you can control whether you want menagerie to cache output so subsequent builds are faster.
+Before you turn on caching, add `.m_cache` to your `.gitignore` so it doesn't get pushed to the repo.
+Anytime menagerie encounters a file that hasn't changed since last run, the rendered version of that file will be loaded from the cache.
+A dot (`.`) is displayed instead of `Building: path/to/file.md ➔ out/path/to/out.html` if this occurs.
+Finally, if `config.json` is edited the entire cache will be invalidated.

 # Environment Variables

 The `URL_PREFIX` environment variable is used to prepend paths when calling `route` and `static`.